Google's Schmidt blasts Internet copyright bills

 Instead, Schmidt recommended regulations based on tracing payments spent at websites offering illegal materials.

-The remarks followed a letter to lawmakers opposing the bills from a group of Internet companies including Google, AOL Inc, eBay Inc, Facebook, Yahoo Inc and Twitter.
+The remarks followed a letter to lawmakers opposing the bills from a group of Internet companies including Google, AOL Inc AOL.N, eBay Inc (EBAY.O), Facebook, Yahoo Inc (YHOO.O) and Twitter.

 "We are concerned that these measures pose a serious risk to our industry's continued track record of innovation and job creation, as well as to our nation's cybersecurity," the companies wrote.